yaydemirpro/Campus-Pulse/README.md

 **Campus-Pulse (School Application)**

 **First Step (Diagrams)**

-    You'll prepare a “Use Case Diagram” and a  “Class Diagram” of the project and their brief  descriptions will be in the ReadMe file of the GitHub repo.
+    < Prepare a “Use Case Diagram” and a  “Class Diagram” of the project and their brief  descriptions will be in the ReadMe file of the GitHub repo.>

 **Second Step (Impl.)**
-    Prepare a ‘Use Case Diagram’
-    Prepare a ‘Class Diagram’

     < Class:
        ○ Multiple classes can be used in the project >